Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

 So at the end of it all, a Chevrolet Traverse costs $30,925, the GMC Acadia $29,995, and the Buick Enclave at $40,990, all including the infamous + sign that means “The Manufacturer’s Suggested Retail Price excludes destination freight charge, tax, title, license, dealer fees and optional equipment.”
 The Traverse stock shouldn't cost more than the GMC stock as GM has a hierarchy and Chevy is at the bottom.
 Not only that but at $29,995, the Dodge Durango is a better option on all levels when dealing with the Acadia (Denali being the exception, it's absurd for other reasons) and Traverse.
 Not only that, the Durango offers a HEMI V8 as an option.

 Ignoring the Competition, the Traverse is an economy 7 passenger SUV but fully loaded, it runs about 60K.
 Not worth it when an Audi Q7 or Volvo XC90, actual premium luxury SUVs, start for cheaper at 50 and 47K respectively.
-This is the same issue an Acadia Denali runs into as well Buick Enclave.
+This is the same issue an Acadia Denali runs into as well as the Buick Enclave.
 Especially the Enclave.
 The Enclave fully loaded runs past 60K and pushes itself into Land Rover Sport and Mercedes-Benz GLS territory.
 And also on the Enclave's cheaper side of life, a base Acura MDX is also the better SUV.
 In fact, I only mention the Acura MDX, Audi Q7, and Volvo XC90 because these are the cars Car & Driver cites as being worth the money more than an Acadia Denali and by extension, Buick Enclave.
 To make matters worse, all three of these cars just got remodeled so a price bump for the upcoming mid-model refresh is impending anyway in one to two years.